 Original Kens Backpacker Hostel – We stayed here the first time we visited Vietnam in 2015.
 The room was very clean, and the staff were extremely friendly and helpful.
 The hostel offered welcome food and breakfast each morning.
 A member of staff even took us on a free tour of her beautiful city, and we made a life-long friend.

 Dalat Backpackers Hostel – On our most recent trip to Dalat, we stayed at Dalat Backpackers Hostel in a private double room, with a private bathroom.
 Whilst the room was basic, the bed was comfy, and the room was clean.
 The hostel staff were extremely friendly and very helpful in providing information.
 The hosts cooked us a very delicious meal on our first night, and we received breakfast and coffee each morning.
-The hostel also offers free pick up from the bus station; providing it’s after 6 am.
+The hostel also offers free pick up from the bus station; provided it’s after 6 am.
 The hostel is conveniently located just a 10-minute walk to the night market.

 3 days in Nha Trang – Vietnam itinerary 3 weeks